 Exposure to great art keeps healthy individualism from becoming isolation by reminding people who are exposed to it of their common humanity.
 Such art provides a touchstone of familiarity — and therefore collegiality if not community — in an increasingly displaced society.
 Great art takes note of those things that are similar, not different, in all people.
 Lesser forms of art, not to mention popular culture, do not do this.
 Pop culture, so dominant, is ultimately transient, relentlessly replacing today’s art with tomorrow’s, watering down the whole concept of art in the process.
 The critic Mark Steyn has noted that as popular culture crowds out other forms, “eventually you dwindle down to a present-tense culture unable to refer to anything beyond itself.
 Folk art and controversial art actually work in a similar way, each exulting in its own isolation and reinforcing an identity not of common humanity but only of a compartmentalized block of it.
 Multiculturalism, so celebrated in contemporary America, is guilty of this on a much larger scale.
 In seeking to celebrate distinctions it works to calcify those distinctions into divisions.
 In the face of this, exposure to great art, it would seem, is needed now more than ever.

-I would like to see a revivified NEA, and I could see it defining itself, to a degree, against popular culture, against the isolation that modern culture may foster, against the what’s-hot-for-sale-today? commercialism that drives the entertainment industry.
-What, after all, is “non-profit” status about — if not giving those arts a tax break, those arts that don’t easily answer to corporate culture’s bottom line?
+I would like to see a revivified NEA, and I could see it defining itself, to a degree, against popular culture, against the isolation that modern culture may foster, against the pursuit of the next disposable pop commodity, the next celebrity, the next hot fashion, the next videogame platform, the next trending Twitter feed that drives the entertainment industry and even our political universe today.

 But I wouldn’t want to see it happening on Dr. Smith’s or Mr. Steyn’s terms.
-For starters, the notion that popular culture divides, while “great art” unites will be news to many great artists — from Goya to the Romantics to J. M. W Turner to the Impressionists to the Symbolists to the pre-Raphaelites to the pointillists to the Expressionists and so on.
-Each of these groups, each of these great artists, vigorously defined their work against prevailing ways of thought; in many cases, they aggressively denounced the established style as wrong.
-Not surprisingly, each was initially received (or rejected) as trouble-making.
-They didn’t unite anything at first — except that group of people who appreciated what these controversial artists were doing.
-These artists helped fragment cultural understandings of what art was supposed to do, what it could do.
-And by fragmenting (and then essentially winning their argument), they ultimately expanded those understandings.
+For starters, the notion that popular culture divides, while “great art” unites will be news to many great artists — from Goya to the Romantics to J. M. W Turner to the Impressionists to the Symbolists to the pre-Raphaelites to the pointillists and the Dadaists and so on.
+Each of these groups, each of these great artists, vigorously defined their work against prevailing ways of thought.
+In many cases, they aggressively denounced the established style as wrong.
+Not just different or mistaken but wrong-headed, immoral, polluted, stupid, bad.
+That’s why so many have issued manifestos: to make their dissent clear, to draw a line in the sand.

-On the other hand, the idea that popular culture divides and isolates people will be news to, say, the 20 million fans of Celine Dion, who form dozens of websites and Facebook pages to share with like-minded enthusiasts their love of All Things Celine.
+On the other hand, the idea that popular culture divides and isolates people will be news to, say, the 20 million fans of Celine Dion, who form dozens of websites and Facebook pages to share with like-minded enthusiasts their love of All Things Celine-y.
 They track her every warble through official calendars and tweets.

 For many artists, this kind of divided, distracted, isolated and alienated audience following their work would be a godsend.
 Smith’s dismissal of all popular culture is extremely out of touch with the realities of art and entertainment today — starting with the many ways “high art” and the “pop arts” permeate each other.

 How, for instance, shall we consider crossovers?
-How many CDs or downloads does a serious classical musician like Yo-Yo Ma have to sell before he ceases to speak to our “common humanity” and starts “watering down the whole concept of art” by turning his work into another mass product (as if it weren’t already)?
+How many CDs or downloads does a ‘serious’ classical musician like Yo-Yo Ma have to sell before he ceases to speak to our “common humanity” and starts “watering down the whole concept of art” by turning his work into another mass product (as if it weren’t already)?
 Is it not possible to be a fine artist and a tremendously popular one?
-If it’s not, what are we to make of the careers (and often, the explicit goals) of Charles Dickens or John Singer Sargent?
+If it’s not, what are we to make of the careers (and often, the explicit goals) of Graham Greene or John Singer Sargent?
 J. D. Salinger and Frank Gehry?

-And it was on TV.
+And it was on commercial TV.